python/cpython/Doc/library/inspect.rst

 .. function:: trace(context=1)

-   Return a list of frame records for the stack between the current frame and the frame in which an exception currently being handled was raised in.
+   Return a list of :class:`FrameInfo` objects for the stack between the current frame and the frame in which an exception currently being handled was raised in.
 The first entry in the list represents the caller; the last entry represents where the exception was raised.

    .. versionchanged:: 3.5
       A list of :term:`named tuples <named tuple>`